U.S. Inflation Swaps: A Primer, Part I

-Initially, the U.S. Consumer Price Index swaps market was dominated by zero-coupon inflation swaps, similar to the major European inflation swaps markets.
+The U.S. Inflation swaps market is relatively young, having only begun to trade in meaningful amounts in late 2003.
+While many products have developed in this short time-frame, the two basic forms that still command the vast majority of the volumes are zero-coupon swaps and TIPS asset swaps.
+Zero-Coupon Swaps Initially, the U.S. Consumer Price Index swaps market was dominated by zero-coupon inflation swaps, similar to the major European inflation swaps markets.
 In a zero-coupon swap, the flows are very simple.
 One party pays a fixed rate on a given notional amount, compounded annually and paid in a single payment at the maturity of the swap.
 The counterparty--or inflation payer-pays the aggregate percentage rise in non-seasonally adjusted CPI.
 So, for example, in a USD10 million five-year zero-coupon swap the fixed payer might pay 2.5% versus receiving inflation.

 The flows would be: